linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation- Measuring and Managing the Value of Companies Full/chapters/Chapter 08 - Return on Invested Capital.md

 ---
-aliases:
-  - Return on Invested Capital
+title: Chapter 08 - Return on Invested Capital
-tags:
-key_concepts:
 parent_directory: Valuation- Measuring and Managing the Value of Companies Full/chapters
+formatted: 2025-12-20 11:50:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: opencode
+primary_tags:
+  - return on invested capital
+  - competitive advantage
+  - ROIC drivers
+secondary_tags:
+  - industry structure
+  - sustainable ROIC
+  - ROIC trends
+  - business strategy
+  - economic value creation
 cssclasses: academia
-title: Chapter 08 - Return on Invested Capital
-linter-yaml-title-alias: Return on Invested Capital
 ---

-# Return on Invested Capital
+## Return on Invested Capital

 As Chapter 3 explains, the higher a company can raise its return on invested capital (ROIC), and the longer it can earn a rate of return on that capital greater than its cost of capital, the more value it will create.
 So it is critical to every strategic and investment decision to be able to understand and predict what drives and sustains ROIC.